opengisch/QField-docs/en/prepare/attributes-form.rst

    - E

 All @position_* variables have a corresponding @gnss_* variable.
-The sensor variables always report the gnss sensor values.
+The gnss variables always report the gnss sensor values, even when the crosshair is not snapped.

 Examples: